The thin glass of the old window is vibrating with wing

 morning smells like cedar chips and clove.
 The morning

 smells like sea brine and wild roses.

 ABOUT THE AUTHOR

 Aholaah Arzah received her MFA in Creative Writing from Goddard.
-Her poems, essays, short fiction and visuals have appeared in Short, Fast and Deadly, Crab Creek Review, elimae, Paper Tape, The Bellingham Review and ARC.
+Her poems, essays, short fiction and visuals have appeared in Short, Fast and Deadly, Typishly, Crab Creek Review, elimae, Paper Tape, The Bellingham Review and ARC.
+Read her short story Images of You on Typishly.
 Her essay “Ring Cycle” received Longshot Magazine’s feature award.
 She lives in Port Townsend, Washington.